• Skip to primary navigation

 7 Tháng 8, 2024 by admin

-So the first time I held him, I had my pep talk ready.
+So the first time I held him, I my pep talk ready.
 You know, I wanted him to know that the way we find our strength is through our challenges.
-I wanted him to know that we can all do big when we start small.
+I him to know that we can all do something when we start small.
 I wanted him to know that each of us is more resilient than we could ever imagine.
 So here I am holding little Thelonious.
-I look down at him, and hits me: he’s a baby.
+I look down at him, and it hits me: he’s a baby.

 (Laughter)